|Residency orientation/anticoagulation||4 weeks|

 Benefits include 30 days of Paid Time Off (PTO), medical, dental and life insurance for residents and dependents.
-Paid educational leave and a travel allowance are available to support attendance at state and national meetings.
-The current stipend is $65,478 annually/$31.48 per hour.
+Paid educational leave and a travel allowance may be available to support attendance at state and national meetings.
+The current stipend is $69,264 annually/$33.30 per hour.

 Residents conduct a project aimed at identifying, organizing and solving a clinical or management related problem that aligns with the organizations’ strategic initiatives and focus.
 This often leads to protocol/guideline development or new roles for pharmacists.
 This project will be presented at the Western States Conference for Pharmacy Residents, Fellows and Preceptors.
 The resident will be encouraged to submit the project for publication and present at state or national pharmacy meetings.

 Longitudinal experiences will occur throughout the residency year and encompass activities such as performing Drug Utilization Evaluations, presenting recommendations to Pharmacy and Therapeutics Committees, student precepting, and creating a monthly newsletter directed to all Virginia Mason Franciscan Health clinical staff.
 Residents will also be directly involved in the education of providers, nurses, and the care team.